 The first few exhibitions at Lever House were temporary loan shows, borrowed directly from artists and galleries, including Alexander Calder, Felix Gonzalez-Torres, Stephan Balkenhol, and Isamu Noguchi (who designed an unrealized sculpture garden for the original plan, and also designed the marble seating now in place on the plaza).

 Beginning in 2003, RFR President Aby Rosen and private dealer Alberto Mugrabi conceived the idea of forming the Lever House Art Collection.
 It was decided to invite artists to create artworks specifically for the Lever House lobby which would be on extended view for approximately three months, and then purchased for the Collection.
-Curator Richard D. Marshall directs the program.
+Original curator Richard D. Marshall directed the program from 2003 to 2014.

 The goal of the Lever House Art Collection is to form an exciting and impressive collection of art created in the early twenty-first century, and recognize outstanding artists of aesthetic significance.
 It is planned to organize an international museum tour of the Collection, accompanied by a major publication.